sitefinitysteve/nativescript-auth0/README.md

 | clearToken()     | Removes the appsettings key that stores the tokens locally                                                    |                                                                  |    void |
 | getUserInfo()    | Returns the current user details, this is an internal http callback to auth0, might want to cache the results | [Link](https://auth0.com/docs/api/authentication#get-user-info)  | Promise |
 | getTokenInfo()   | Token details, this is an internal http callback to auth0, might want to cache the results                    | [Link](https://auth0.com/docs/api/authentication#get-token-info) | Promise |

+## ISSUES
+- iOS: Login success, but iOS says unable to open page and doesn't return you to your app.
+Please replace the ${PRODUCT_BUNDLE_IDENTIFIER} in the info.plist with actual bundle ID.

 ## Version Notes